mrgeyer/classtris/README.md

 - To award points to a student and the student's team, click 1,2,3,or 4 or UP when they are UP.
 - Clicking 1 or UP will award 1 point to the student and the student's team.
 - Clicking 2,3,4 will award 2,3,4 points respectively to the student tand the student's team.
-- Clicking 2,3,4 loads the NEXT student in the que.
+- To automatically load the NEXT student or the next question when awarding points, click ≥1  ≥2  ≥3  or ≥4  buttons on the bottom of the page.
+- To turn this feature off, click Off.
-- Clicking 1 or UP will not load the NEXT student.
-- If you want to use the THEN or LATER buttons, use 1 or UP to give the student who is currently UP points before clicking NEXT or LATER.
+- UP will not load the NEXT player or question.
+Use UP to award points before using THEN or LATER.
-- Clicking the 4 pt score button loads the next question.
 - Click GG (good game) to show the winning team.
 Students will not know who is on their team unless they are on the winning team.
 - To download a spreadsheet of points awarded to each student, click Save Log in the bottom left

-## Blakboard
+## Blakboar
 - To display the Blackboard, click BB in the top menu.
 To hide the blackboard click HIDE in the top menu.
  - Hold down mouse to draw.
 Type letters to write where the mouse is pointing.
 Click the screen to change the text location.
 -  Click E to erase the blackboard.
 Click colors to switch colors.
 Click the plus and minus to change the size of the pen.